ractive-foundation/ractive-foundation/src/components/ux-header/README.md

 > Make headers

-`<ux-header>` is an internal helper component created for ractive-foundation.
+`&lt;ux-header&gt;` is an internal helper component created for ractive-foundation.